‘One in a billion’: Dawson’s Creek cast pays tribute to James Van Der Beek

 Van Der Beek was also known for playing a fictional version of himself in Don’t Trust The B—- In Apartment 23, as well as starring in CSI: Cyber as FBI agent Elijah Mundo and also as Matt Bromley in the first season of the FX drama Pose.

+Don’t Trust The B—- In Apartment 23” co-star Krysten Ritter called Van Der Beek “smart, funny, empathetic, kind, talented, and just pure magic”.

+“I’m so grateful for our friendship and so heartbroken,” she posted on Instagram stories, alongside a series of photos of the pair.

-Celebrities, including Sarah Michelle Gellar, Ben Stiller, Selma Blair, Alec Baldwin, Melissa Joan Hart and Rosie O’Donnell paid tribute to the Varsity Blues actor on social media.
+Celebrities, including Sarah Michelle Gellar, Ben Stiller, Selma Blair, Alec Baldwin, Melissa Joan Hart, Lin-Manuel Miranda, Christie Brinkley and Rosie O’Donnell paid tribute to the Varsity Blues actor on social media.

 The Ranch actor Ashton Kutcher posted an image of Van Der Beek on X, and wrote: “Had the good fortune of knowing and growing with this guy.
 RIP.”